3.11 Current debates and reforms

 On this page

-Jobs for young people 2021
+Jobs for young people and school holiday jobs 2022

-To improve young people's entry into the labour market, the Government has commissioned the Swedish Public Employment Service (Arbetsförmedlingen) to distribute up to SEK 200 million (about 20 million euros) to the municipalities to strengthen their opportunities to create jobs for young people.
+To improve young people's entry into the labour market, the Government set aside SEK 100 million in 2022 to strengthen the municipalities' opportunities to create jobs for young people, including school holiday jobs for young people.

-The target group for the initiative is young people who in 2020 have completed, or in 2021 will complete, their upper secondary education and young people who are covered by the municipal activity responsibility.
+The target group for jobs for young people was young people who in 2021 have completed, or in 2022 will complete, their upper secondary education and young people who are covered by the municipal activity responsibility.
 The Employment service should strive to distribute half of the money according to the number of young people in the municipalities living in households with low socio-economic status.
 Socio-economically low status refers to households where earned income is less than 60 per cent of the median in the country.
-The grant may be paid for jobs during 2021 and may last for a maximum of 4 months.
+The grant was to be paid for jobs during 2022 that last for a maximum of 4 months.

-The Public employment service must submit a final report in May 2022.
+The Public employment service must submit a final report in April 2023.
 The final report must also state how many young people, divided by gender and age, have found work and how the grant has been distributed based on the number of young people living in households with low socio-economic status.